Rockspirates/crypto_platform/README.md

-# crypto_platform
+# Crypto trading Simulation

-A project of courseera
+This project is a basic simulation of a crypto trading platform that runs on your terminal.